jakeread/tinynets/embedded/README.md

 OK, hacking it together aside, it's time to write a real set of functions for the ports.

-First order is to setup each port to ring-return.
-I'll test that, and the abstractions, with the FTDI.

-Roll stlr's into tp's

 Try doing this with DMA?
-Might make it easier on TX'ing
+Might make it easier on TX'ing, not with RX'ing.
+Want to dump big memory block into tx...

-- four ports, each doing rx -> single char hold, on while loop, check each port and ship char home on respective tx line

-Then I need to get a ringbuffer setup on top of each pipe.
-I'll test that again with four rx returns, this time sending multiple chars...
+ - to test, do 'packet' search bounded by #-------@ or something ... have it read in on ringbuffer, write loop for checking this ? when complete do ship out via TX (at first) then via DMA channel on single interrupt... to flag ready-again

+RXIN -> State
+ RingBuffer

+[start][destination][destination][hopcount][source][source][#bytestotal][byte_7][byte_6]...[byte_n] 0-255 bytes

 # Interrupts